Stock Option Trading Information You Should Know

 A PUT option will have value at expiration (if the stock is trading below the strike price) OR expire worthless (if the stock is trading above the strike price).
 But we don't need to wait until expiration to close our positions.
 As an option buyer we can close the trade by simply selling the option any time before expiration.

 Options trading is a powerful alternative to simply buying or selling shares stocks.
 The leverage involved makes options trading a very popular trading vehicle, but it's important to understand that leverage can work against you as well.
 Although there are advantages to selling options as well, buying options is a great trading approach for beginners because risk is always capped and reward is unlimited.
-Now you know the most import stock option trading information.
+Now you know the most import stock option for online day trading information.

 For more information on “How to Select the RIGHT Option” make sure to check out our Power Crossover Method & How To Swing Trade Options SPECIAL HERE.